-A Treatment Plan is the plan you develop with Jeff that clearly identifies goals and a time frame to meet those goals.
+A Treatment Plan is the plan you develop with the therapist that clearly identifies goals and a time frame to meet those goals.
 You will have a chance to sign it every 90 days to help see progress toward meeting those goals.

 What is EMDR?

 Eye Movement Desensitizing and Reprocessing is an extensively researched, effective form of treatment designed to help people recover from trauma.
-If Jeff thinks you might benefit from EMDR, he will talk with you about how this intervention could be used in counseling and how it can help you.
+If our professionals think you might benefit from EMDR, they will talk with you about how this intervention could be used in counseling and how it can help you.